georgiee/coding-for-kids/slides.md

 ---
 ^ I will present you now a list of my favourite tools I love to use when teaching

-^ Tinkering, Robots and actual Coding
+^ It's about Tinkering, Robots and actual Coding

 # _**My favourite toolset**_